jveens/lisa-hall-consulting/src/content/pages/english/privacy-policy.md

 - Restrict processing of your data
 - Withdraw consent for data usage

-To exercise your rights, please contact us at privacy@folex.com.
+To exercise your rights, please contact us at info@lisahallcommunications.com.

 ### Third-Party Links

 Our Website may contain links to third-party websites.
 We are not responsible for the privacy practices of these websites.
 We encourage you to review their privacy policies before providing any personal information.

-### Children's Privacy
+### Your Rights

-Our Website is not intended for individuals under the age of 13.
-We do not knowingly collect personal information from children under 13.
-If you believe we have collected such information, please contact us immediately.
+You have the right to request access, correction, or deletion of any personal information you provide through the contact form.
+Please contact us at info@lisahallcommunications.com to exercise these rights.

 ### Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-Any changes will be posted on this page with an updated "Effective Date."
+Any changes will be posted on this page with an updated "Last Updated" date.
 We encourage you to review this Privacy Policy periodically.

-### Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at:

-Folex
-Email: privacy@folex.com
-Address: 123 Folex Lane, Imaginary City, IC 12345, USA

-Thank you for trusting Folex with your personal information!